 Main Street Committee Meetings

-The monthly Promotions Committee meeting is scheduled for Wednesday, August 27 at 7 PM.
-The meeting will be held at the Main Street office located at 8 N. Maple Ave.
+The Promotions Committee meets the fourth Wednesday of each month at at 7 PM.
+The meetings are held at the Main Street office located at 8 N. Maple Ave.

 The Organization Committee meets the second Wednesday of each month at 6:30PM at the Main Street office.

 The Economic Restructuring Committee meets the 4th Monday of the month at 7pm at the Main Street office.

 The Design Committee meets the third Tuesday of the month at 5pm at the Main Street office.

 If you are interested in learning more about Brunswick Main Street’s work, stop by and join in any of the meetings!
 Email firstname.lastname@example.org for details or if you have questions.
 While meetings are held regularly on the dates above, occasionally a meeting has to be rescheduled.
 If you plan to attend any meeting, please call Terri Householder at 301-834-7500 ext.204 to confirm.